ArduPilot/ardupilot_wiki/rover/source/docs/reference-frame-traxxas-stampede.rst

 This truck uses the FRSky Delta 8 multi-protocol receiver which is compatible with Hitec and Futaba RC transmitters.
-The Delta 8 provides the required PPM-Sum communication with the flight controller using a Futaba or Hitec transmitter.
+The Delta 8 provides the required PPM-Sum communication with the autopilot using a Futaba or Hitec transmitter.

 .. image:: ../images/RoverPX4Stampede2.jpg
     :target: ../_images/RoverPX4Stampede2.jpg